muratk3n/thirdwave/en/2019/01/qa-1.md

 The Nakamoto living close to HF was burned during mortgage crisis.
 So I bet HF saw his predicament, and planned BTC as a way to correct the sys which burned his neighbor and many others.

+CNN Conversation:

+MP: People voted to get out of EU

+CNN interviewer: they did not know what they were voting for

+MP: Your comment was extremely patronizing..

+A: Ha ha

+Interviewer was right.
+Brit politicians dropped the ball by asking ppl something that is extremely technical and is their **fucking job to decide**.
+As if populists, they asked for a solution when ppl are imbeciles on policies they don't experience firsthand.

+"Oh but asking ppl was democratic".
+Well that decision was made by politicians, who are elected by the people, so if they *didn't* ask, that decision would still be democratic.

+And let's be honest here, Cameron got into all this not bcz he wanted to 'ask the people', but because he wanted to crush his detractors inside the party.
+The vote was supposed to be a layup, remember?.
+But the derractors sensed this, and campaigned in a do-or-die mode bcz it was abt their survival which ironically increased their effectiveness, they sold their message (read: lied) better.
+Now here we are.

+Q: Where is the line between representation and direct democracy?

+A: In a modern context they should be kept seperate

+Industrial and post-industrial contexts are like oil and water.
+They cannot mix.
+You can't have a little bit of this a little bit of that.
+If you do, you end up with Brexit.

 Q: What are the energy densities of different energy storage methods?